Students need news they can understand.

 And despite knowing that a cornerstone of any democracy is a thoughtful, engaged citizenry, the news is going untaught in our high school classrooms.
 In today’s hyper-partisan climate, some teachers are hesitant to discuss politics, but more often than not, teachers just don’t have time to give more than a passing glance to the day’s news.
 They lack easy-to-use, unbiased resources that help students understand and discuss the news in context.

 NOTICE aims to change that.
-Our mission is simple: explain the news to high schoolers.
-We want to give teachers weekly content and resources to incorporate the news into their classrooms to help America’s students become thoughtful, engaged citizens.
+Our mission is simple: explain the news to a new generation of news consumers.
+Part of that is giving teachers weekly content and resources to incorporate the news into their classrooms to help America’s students become thoughtful, engaged citizens.

 This fall, we’ll be launching a new, five minute weekly explainer series on YouTube and this website that teachers will be able to seamlessly integrate into their classrooms.
-Each episode will come with discussion questions, an interactive quiz and links to further resources.
+Totally free, each episode will come with discussion questions, an interactive quiz and links to further resources.